jrb-s2c-github/atomika/README.md

 > It only takes five steps to start the Atomika Kubernetes cluster!

 #### Step 1
+Required for only for Windows:
 *Download* the matching version of an Atomika Wormhole image from [here](https://drive.google.com/drive/folders/1OY1rDy6MwYi0iXD159igjnJ7IOrBbJ1U).

 #### Step 2
-*Create two nodes*.
+*Prepare two nodes*.
+On linux follow the steps lower down to bootstrap assess for the Ansible user via 'ansible-playbook --ask-pass bootstrap/bootstrap.yml -i atomika/inventory/*.yml -K' and install Kubernetes via 'ansible-playbook -i atomika/k8s_init.yml atomika/inventory/*.yml -K'

 On Windows this can be done by running the liftoff Powershell script from the [jrb-s2c-github/atomika_wormhole](https://github.com/jrb-s2c-github/atomika_wormhole) project in a PowerShell admin console.
 This script can be found at startup_scripts/liftoff.ps1.

 This will require 8GB of ram.
 Should ram be limited boot the control-plane/master with 2GB